Between Nasi Goreng and Fried Rice

 Being from the East, by heritage and adopted by Western Cultures.
 How do we adapt and negotiate?
 We get packaged together, but like an onion we can get to the different layers.

-Catch up with past episodes of Between Nasi Goreng and Fried Rice here.
+Catch up with past episodes of Between Nasi Goreng and Fried Rice on Spotify here or on Apple Podcasts below.

 This Week in Disability News